another-rishi/ppparts/README.md

-# Chamber for *in situ* perfused brainstem preparation
+# Chamber for the *in situ* perfused brainstem preparation

 OpenSCAD files for a 3D printable chamber.